seqan/seqan3/doc/tutorial/sequence_file/index.md

 \snippet doc/tutorial/sequence_file/sequence_file_snippets.cpp piping_in_out

-\assignment{Exercise: Fun with file ranges 2}
+\assignment{Assignment 5: Fun with file ranges 2}

-Working on your solution from the previous exercise, try to remove the for loop in favour of a pipe notation.
+Working on your solution from the previous assignment, try to remove the for loop in favour of a pipe notation.

 The result should be the same.